analogdevicesinc/linux/docs/ci.rst

 In this section there are instructions to bring-up your own continuous integration, either to run locally, in a self-hosted runner or even in a cluster.

+The container engine you use, like as ``podman`` or ``docker``, is up to you.
+Limited instructions for each are provided in this section, you should consult their source documentation for detailed information.

 .. _conf-podman:

 Configure podman
 ~~~~~~~~~~~~~~~~

-Below are suggested instructions for setting up ``podman`` on a Linux environment.
+Below are suggested instructions for setting up ``podman`` on a Linux environment,
+if you wish to use it as your container engine.
+If you already use something else
+like ``docker``, **keep it** and skip this section.

 Adjust to your preference as needed, and skip the steps marked in :green:`green`
 if not using WSL2.